6R80 Transmission Problems Ford Ranger PX1 to PX3

 Second-hand automatic transmission?

-You’ll pay $3,800+ for a used unit with no guarantee, no dyno test, and no idea what condition the converter’s in.
+You’ll pay $4,300+ for a used unit with no guarantee, no dyno test, and no idea what condition the converter’s in.
 We’ve seen too many of those come back within 12 months.
 6R80 Transmission Problems are not unique to your only Ranger.
 There is a high chance of buying a second-hand automatic transmission with the same 6R80 Transmission Problems.
+Yet we know people often use this option due to its relatively affordable cost.

 Real Talk: Don’t Wait for It to Fail